readthedocs/ext-theme/README.rst

    # Now open a different terminal session for developing ext-theme
    cd ext-theme
    # Create some virtual environment.
-Example using virtualenvwrapper
+   # Example using virtualenvwrapper
+   # You can also use asdf
    mkvirtualenv ext-theme

+   # If you want to do local npm stuff or build the docs,
+   # enable node on asdf if you haven't already
+   asdf local nodejs latest

-   # Install pre-commit
+   # Install local development environment
+   pip install '.[docs]'
    pip install pre-commit
    pre-commit install